Hogwai/reddit-trends-analyzer/README.md

 # Reddit Analytics with Micronaut & DynamoDB

 A lightweight analytics tool to fetch posts from a subreddit, extract keywords, and identify trends.
+It enriches posts (sentiment/summary) with the help of gemma3 1b through ollama

 Built with Micronaut and a local DynamoDB database.